OpenDMA/opendma-spec/OpenDMA-Spec.md

   It often constitues a data isolation boundary where objects with different management requirements or access restrictions are separated into different repositories.
   Qualified names of classes and properties as well as unique object identifiers are only unique within a repository.
 They can be reused across different repositories.
   Object references are limited in scope within a single repository.
-  Each Repository is identified by it's own unique repository identifier, representable as a text string.
-It allows client applications to tell different repositories apart when working with multiple repsoitories at once.
+  Each Repository is identified by its own unique repository identifier, representable as a text string.
+It allows client applications to tell different repositories apart when working with multiple repositories at once.

 - Document
   A *Document* is the atomic element users work on in a content based environment.
 It can be compared to a file in a file system.
 Unlike files, it may consist of multiple